How to Make Beeswax Candles

 You can also hold the wick in place using two kabob sticks or chopsticks held together with an elastic.
 Stretch the wick gently so that it is straight from bottom to top and centered while the wax cools.

-Allow the candle to cool until completely hardened (I usually let it sit overnight just to be sure, but it can cool in a few hours).
-Trim to wick to about 1/4 inch above the top of the wax.
+- Allow the candle to cool until completely hardened.
+For best results, let it sit overnight just to be sure, but it can cool in a few hours.
+Trim the wick to about 1/4 inch above the top of the wax.

 How to Store Beeswax Candles

 Beeswax candles should be stored in a cool, dry place.
-If they are mixed with other ingredients they will melt more easily, much like any candle in a hot climate.
+If mixed with other ingredients, they will melt more easily, much like any candle in a hot climate.
 Store out of the sunlight and preferably in a colder part of your house when not in use.

 You can also wrap beeswax candles in newspaper or tissue paper to protect them from dust and dirt.